ashdaily/logstream2influx/readme.md

 # Future improvements

 - Log file watching could be done better with watchdog event listeners.
 [This PR](https://github.com/ashdaily/logstream2influx/pull/1) actually integrates watchdog to watch logs here, is under experiment but seems to work great with bytewax.
-- Could introduce caching for customer queries to speed up APIs and take the load off InfluxDB
+- The above PR works perfectly even at high rates of ingestion of logs like 10000 logs per second.
+All logs are read by watchdog, passed to bytewax via PollingSource and reached fine to db writer logic in `storage.py`, the only worry I had was data loss during writes about 5 to 15 logs were being lost when testing 10k writes per second.
 - InfluxDB query could be async IO but inbuilt library lacks proper support for it and data loss is widely reported during writes [This PR](https://github.com/ashdaily/logstream2influx/pull/1) configures async io while writing to db.
-- Re-think about db cardinality as customer_id is saved under tags.
 - Latency calculations, P99 quantile calculations can easily be handled by db instead of client side (which is the case now).
+- Influxdb is built for high cardinality but re-think about db cardinality as customer_id is saved under tags which shouldn't have very high cardinality.
+- Maybe consider caching read queries ?